 Great things are possible, just one step at a time.

-Two-time Chilean national 100m champion Maria Ignacia Montt joins the Team Novo Nordisk ambassador program for 2022 and beyond with the track and field star the first ‘non-cycling’ national sprint champion in the history of the team.
+Two-time Chilean national 100m champion Maria Ignacia Montt joined the Team Novo Nordisk ambassador program in 2022, with the track and field star being the first ‘non-cycling’ national sprint champion in the history of the team.

 Hailing from Santiago, Chile and the youngest of seven siblings Maria Ignacia has two older sisters who both live with type 1 diabetes and upon discovering that she was also type 1 her initial reaction was “sort of happy, because now I was going to be like my sisters.
 But that happiness vanished after a couple of hours.”

 Maria Ignacia was 11 years old and despite the initial confusion at the time of diagnosis and with the support of her family she quickly learned to adapt and was back training two weeks after her diagnosis, continuing to follow her passion and a few years later, at 16 making the selection for the Chilean national team.

 After qualifying for the Junior World Athletic Championships in 2014 Maria Ignacia won a scholarship to study and train at the University of Portland in the USA.
 She hasn’t looked back and has gone from strength to strength winning back-to-back national 100m titles in 2021, 2022 and 2023.

 Away from athletics Maria Ignacia is studying for a degree in Business Administration and Economics at Pontificia Universidad Católica de Chile and likes to spend time with friends and family.